-The information contained in this report was prepared for the internal use of SCCCD and its auditors in connection with the actuarial valuation of the postretirement welfare plan.
+The information contained in this report was prepared for the internal use of the District and its auditors in connection with the actuarial valuation of the postretirement welfare plan.
 It is neither intended nor necessarily suitable for other purposes.
-SCCCD may also distribute this actuarial valuation report to parties which have a legal right to require SCCCD to provide them with this report, in which case they will provide this report in its entirety including all assumptions, caveats and limitations.
+The District may also distribute this actuarial valuation report to parties which have a legal right to require the District to provide them with this report, in which case they will provide this report in its entirety including all assumptions, caveats and limitations.